By CHRISTINE ARMARIO and CÉSAR GARCÍA, Associated Press

-Student leader José Cárdenas said demonstrators would evaluate what actions they might take in the days ahead to keep momentum going.
+Student leader José Cárdenas said demonstrators will evaluate throughout Thursday what actions they might take in the days ahead to keep momentum going.

 “What happened in Chile sent a forceful message,” he said.

-Others pointed out that voters widely rejected Colombia’s governing party in recent elections, suggesting that many people still see an avenue for change through opposition parties, which are seeing a resurgence.
+For one, voters widely rejected Colombia’s governing party in recent local elections, suggesting many people still see an avenue for change through opposition parties, Basset said.

-“That speaks to a system where there are still alternatives,” Basset said.
+“That speaks to a system where there are still alternatives,” he said.
 “It’s very different.”

 Cynthia Arnson, director of the Latin America program at the Woodrow Wilson International Center for Scholars, said a lot will hinge on how authorities respond to the protests.